bitrise-io/devcenter/_articles/en/bitrise-cli/basics-of-bitrise-yml.md

 ![{{ page.title }}](/img/yml-size-limit.png)

-{% include message_box.html type="warning" title=".yml size limitations" content="Please note `bitrise.yml` cannot exceed 200KB and a `bitrise.secrets.yml` cannot exceed 100KB on the UI."%}
+{% include message_box.html type="warning" title=".yml size limitations" content="Please note that the total, combined size of the `bitrise.yml` and the  `bitrise.secrets.yml` file cannot exceed 200KB."%}

 Here are a few workarounds to reduce a long `bitrise.yml`: